Genetics Career Guide - Education & Salaries

 • Location: Columbia, SC

-• Expected Time to Completion: 36 months
+• Expected Time to Completion: 24 months

 University of Wisconsin-Madison

 Madison, WI doesn’t just boast a prominent arts scene, but the storied University of Wisconsin.
 Prospective genetic counselors can earn their fully accredited master’s here as well.
-UW’s program is broken into a science and a counseling curriculum, allowing students to gain a foothold in the associated genetic science that informs their profession and the techniques and philosophy that informs the counseling process.
+UW’s program is broken into a science and counseling curriculum, allowing students to gain a foothold in the associated genetic science that informs their profession and the techniques and philosophy that inform the counseling process.

 • Location: Madison, WI

-• Accreditation: Higher Learning Commission (HI)
+• Accreditation: Higher Learning Commission (HI); Accreditation Council for Genetic Counseling (ACGC)

-• Expected Time to Completion: 36 months
+• Expected Time to Completion: 21 months

 Become a DNA Analyst or Forensic Scientist